githubhaohao/TinkerSample/README.md

 }
 ```

-New a class to extend `DefaultApplicationLike`
+Create a class to extend `DefaultApplicationLike` class.

 ```java
 @DefaultLifeCycle(